lamabiker/atom-ember-cli-helper/README.md

 - [x] Open `ember-cli-helper` automatically if the package uses the Ember CLI
 - [ ] Differentiate a task's button from the others when it is active
-- [ ] Use the editor's theme to get colors for success and error in the command output
+- [ ] Use the editor's theme to get colours for success and error in the command output
 - [ ] Give some sort of visual feedback about the running command when the panel is minimized
 - [x] Include a panel for running the file generators
 - [x] Add convenience shortcuts to switch between component and template (and route and ...)